Football Goalpost Safety Standards

 BS EN 16579:2018 – GOALPOST SAFETY STANDARD

-This is the current standard that all football and rugby posts should be manufactured in accordance with as BS 8462 has been withdrawn.
-It is crucial that the end user should take responsibility for the installation and correct use of all goal post products.
+This is the current standard that all footballs ( less specific goals outlined on the standard and goals covered within BS EN748) and rugby posts should be manufactured in accordance with, as BS 8462 has been withdrawn.
+It is crucial the end-user should take responsibility for the installation and correct use of all goal post products.
 Users should follow the relevant guidelines and pay particular attention to the care and maintenance instructions provided.
-In particular heavier free standing movable goalposts must be adequately anchored at all times in use , during storage, Installation or movement.
+In particular heavier free-standing movable goalposts must be adequately anchored at all times in use, during storage, Installation or movement.
 Installation should always be carried out under the supervision of a competent person using due diligence and risk assessment.
 Installation of sockets must be solid, not allow any movement and installation should be carried out by appropriately qualified personnel with grounds care experience.
 Children should not be allowed to assemble or move goalpost products under any circumstances.
 Do not install fixed position steel goalposts with children present.
 Any joints on the goalposts including welds should be checked regularly for signs of wear.
 Any goalposts damaged in any way should not be used and appropriate remedial action should be carried out before they are brought back into use.
-Paintwork on goalposts should be checked regularly especially steel posts and damage should be treated promptly as set out on manufacturer’s care & maintenance information.
+The paintwork on goalposts should be checked regularly especially steel posts and damage should be treated promptly as set out on manufacturer’s care & maintenance information.
 IF IN DOUBT ABOUT THE SAFETY OR STABILITY OF AN ITEM OF EQUIPMENT – DO NOT USE IT.
 You can contact the technical director at ITSA GOAL for help and guidance at any time. (mobile 07974745768)

 DRIVING SAFETY STANDARDS